SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 Last, but not least, you can choose a simulation game from your list of Simulators and start it automatically, after all other startup tasks have finished.

-#### More Settings & Configurations
+### More Settings & Configurations

 Here is an overview for the all settings and configuration options for the various parts of Simulator Controller:

   1. *Simulator Settings*

      Maintained by the "Simulator Settings" application and stored in the *Simulator Settings.ini* file in the *Simulator Controller\Config* folder in your user *Documents* folder.
-As mentioned [above](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-process--settings), these settings influence the startup process of Simulator Controller and where on your screen the visual representations of your Button Boxes will appear.
+As described [above](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-process--settings), these settings influence the startup process of Simulator Controller and where on your screen the visual representations of your Button Boxes will appear.

   2. *Simulator Configuration*